Understanding Your Fertility Coverage and How to Use It

 If you need to seek infertility treatment, your next likely question is “How in the world am I going to pay for this?”
 Hopefully, your answer is your insurance provider.

-With this guide, however, you will learn the different insurance opportunities to look for, the places you can find answers about affordability, and the other methods of paying for fertility treatment when insurance won’t cover everything you need.
+With this guide, you will learn the different insurance opportunities to look for, the places you can find answers about affordability, and other methods of paying for fertility treatment when insurance won’t cover everything you need.

 Understand Your Insurance Coverage for Fertility Benefits

 This is admittedly time consuming and, well, not fun.
 But, much like other financial hurdles, it’s very important.
 Insurance policies are packed with information, medical and legal jargon, and fine print, but our biggest advice is to take your time.

 - Look up terms as you read (Google will be your best friend)

 - Write down the policy in a way you understand so you can refer back to your notes

 - Write down all the questions that popped into your head that are still unanswered.
 If you have employer-based insurance, ask your human resources representative for help.